anteoas/broch/README.md

 # Broch
 A library for handling numbers with units.

-Features:
+Main Features:
-* Conversion between compatible units
-* Comparison and arithmetic
+* Conversion, comparison and arithmetic.
 * Data literals
-* Compatible with clojurescript
+* Clojurescript compatible
+* No dependencies

 Named after [Ole Jacob Broch](https://en.wikipedia.org/wiki/Ole_Jacob_Broch) for his contributions as director of the